Linda Mordoh & Larry Hughey

 Ernest Hartman and Lucille Hartman.
 Ernest use to cane furniture.
 Lucille was the sewing person.
 They are my grandparents.
 They lived on the White River.
 I have fond memories of my grandparents.
 I will never forget Grandpa took me fishing on their pontoon boat right by their house.
 I caught a very big crappie.
 When we got back to their house he mounted the fish head on a piece of wood and gave it too me.
 Life was different back in “The Old Days!”

 Ernest was born May 10th 1895 and died on Feb.
 4th 1974.
 His wife was D. Lucile Griffith Born Oct.
 26th 1897 and died March 6th 1970.
 The children are Richard, Virginia, Marcia, Jeanette and Carolyn.
+The only children survived are Marcia and Carolyn.
 Ernest had a brother who was in the upholstery business also.
 His name was Harry H. Hartman.
 Born March 30th 1902 and died Oct.
 9th 1992.
 My brother Kevin and myself along with my daughter Emily are Generations VI and VII to the Hartman family.